MinghuiChen43/awesome-deep-phenomena/README.md

 ## Neural Tangent Kernel

 ## Neural Tangent Kernel: 2022

+- Limitations of the NTK for Understanding Generalization in Deep Learning. [[paper]](https://arxiv.org/abs/2206.10012)
+  - Nikhil Vyas, Yamini Bansal, Preetum Nakkiran.
+  - Key Word: Neural Tangent Kernel.
+  - <details><summary>Digest</summary> In this work, we study NTKs through the lens of scaling laws, and demonstrate that they fall short of explaining important aspects of neural network generalization.
+In particular, we demonstrate realistic settings where finite-width neural networks have significantly better data scaling exponents as compared to their corresponding empirical and infinite NTKs at initialization.
+This reveals a more fundamental difference between the real networks and NTKs, beyond just a few percentage points of test accuracy.
+Further, we show that even if the empirical NTK is allowed to be pre-trained on a constant number of samples, the kernel scaling does not catch up to the neural network scaling.
+Finally, we show that the empirical NTK continues to evolve throughout most of the training, in contrast with prior work which suggests that it stabilizes after a few epochs of training.
+Altogether, our work establishes concrete limitations of the NTK approach in understanding generalization of real networks on natural datasets.

 - Fast Finite Width Neural Tangent Kernel. [[paper]](https://arxiv.org/abs/2206.08720) [[code]](https://github.com/google/neural-tangents)
   - Roman Novak, Jascha Sohl-Dickstein, Samuel S. Schoenholz. *ICML 2022*